your adventure in

 Beverage Management Minor

-The AESHM Department offers a minor in Beverages through the Hospitality Management program.
+The AESHM Department offers a minor in Beverage Management through the Hospitality Management program.
 The minor can be earned by successfully completing the following for a total of 15 credits.
-The minor must include at least six (6) credits in HSPM courses, six (6) credits in courses numbered 3000 or above taken at ISU.
+The minor must include at least six (6) credits in HSPM courses.
+The minor must include nine (9) credits in courses numbered 2000 or above, of which at least six (6) credits are in courses numbered 3000 or above.
 All course prerequisites must be completed prior to taking the course.
 All minor courses must be taken for a grade.
-The Beverages Minor requires students to complete HSPM 1010 and HSPM 1330.
+The Beverage Management Minor requires students to complete HSPM 1010 and HSP M 1330.
 The remaining 11 credits may be selected from any of the courses below.

 The Beverage Management Minor requires students to complete the following courses: